Important message about advising during spring semester:

-This message means that the department is looking for students that meet predetermined criteria and that you must get permission from the academic department offering the course before you can add it in ISIS.
-For example, if you try to enroll in a SOCI course with department consent, you will need to contact the Sociology Department to request permission to enroll.
+This message means that the department is looking for students that meet predetermined criteria and that you must get permission from the academic department offering the course before you can add it in UAConnect.
+For example, if you try to enroll in a sociology (SOCI) course with department consent, you will need to contact the Sociology Department to request permission to enroll.

-A "v" at the end of a course means it is a variable credit.
-You will need to determine the number of hours granted for the course by looking in the class notes on ISIS or you can verify the number of hours by contacting the instructor directly.
+A "V" at the end of a course means it is a variable credit.
+You will need to determine the number of hours granted for the course by looking in the class notes on UAConnect or you can verify the number of hours by contacting the instructor directly.

 - you can add one of the alternative courses suggested by your advisor

-- you can search for open courses in ISIS to be used as an elective
+- you can search for open courses in UAConnect to be used as an elective

 For Fulbright College, an elective course is any course used to meet graduation requirements that are over and above what you need for your core, or courses not used to fill major requirements.
 In Fulbright College, all students need a minimum of 120 hours of degree credit to earn a bachelor’s degree.
 General electives are needed when your requirements for all majors, minors, and the core do not add up to at least 120 hours.

-There are several ways to expand and limit your search in ISIS for courses.
+There are several ways to expand and limit your search in UAConnect for courses.
 Here are some of the most common: